UMR-CNRS-7267/Metacongo_Paper/README.md

 **Maxbin2**  available at https://sourceforge.net/projects/maxbin2/  (Version used2.2.7)

->some modules from MetaWRAP  Pipleine (but you have to install the whole pipeline if you want to use this ....)
+> Some modules from MetaWRAP  Pipeline (but you have to install the whole pipeline if you want to use this ....)

 **metaSPAdes** available at https://github.com/ablab/spades (Version used  3.15.2)